decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ##### ID Token Validation

-To validate the ID Token received, the Verifier MUST do the following:
+To validate the received ID Token, the Verifier MUST do the following:

 1. The Verifier MUST validate ID Token according to the rules defined in section 12.1 of [[ref: SIOPv2 ID1]].
 2. The ID Token MUST be signed by the End-User's DID: